How to Use and Customize Mouse Gestures

 However, since web browsing is often done with a mouse, wouldn't it be convenient to perform browser actions using only the mouse?

-The mouse gesture feature in Floorp was developed to meet this need.
+The Mouse Gesture feature in Floorp was developed to meet this need.

-Unlike traditional UI operations or keyboard shortcuts, which require finding buttons or pressing multiple keys, mouse gestures let you quickly perform actions anywhere on the page using just the mouse.
+Unlike traditional UI operations or keyboard shortcuts, which require finding buttons or pressing multiple keys, Mouse Gestures let you quickly perform actions anywhere on the page using just the mouse.

 How to Use Mouse Gestures

-By default, basic actions such as Back
+By default, basic Actions such as Back

 , Forward